 Grand Final boundary umpire, Damien Cusack notched up his 100th game in the Queens Birthday clash between Melbourne and Collingwood also.
 Damien becomes the 138th boundary umpire to reach the 100 games milestone.

 There are some interesting shifts going on with appointments this year.
-On the weekend we had Victorian based Adam Wojcik goal umpiring in Adelaide on Friday night and Peter Challen from Adelaide umpiring under the roof in Adelaide.
+On the weekend we had Victorian based Adam Wojcik goal umpiring in Adelaide on Friday night and Peter Challen from Adelaide umpiring under the roof in Melbourne.
 Mark Ensbey travelled to Brisbane from Hobart to sit on the bench in the Brisbane v Essendon match, while boundary umpire Ben McDonald also ran at the Gabba.
 Sally Boud came from Perth to the G for the Queens Birthday clash in front of 83,000 spectators.
 I wonder how the noise compared to the new Perth stadium?

 Field umpire Andre Gianfagna might need to make an appointment with our old sponsor, OPSM to have his eyesight checked.
 Andre had to be corrected by Sydney captain Josh Kennedy when he wrongly called the result of the toss, a tail.
 A second look confirmed that it was indeed a head!
 He could laugh off that one and immediately apologised to the captains.

 The much vaunted “noise of affirmation” that did the rounds in the press during the week trying to account for the West Coast Eagles free kick counts over the past 10 years, saw Geelong not have the same “luck.”
 North Melbourne won the count 23 to 13?
 I wonder if that wasn’t just another timely deflection or is it only particular to the Perth stadiums?